Log cabin

 A log cabin is a small log house, especially a minimally finished or less architecturally sophisticated structure.
 Log cabins have an ancient history in Europe, and in North America are often associated with first-generation home building by settlers.
+Construction with logs was described by the Roman architect Vitruvius Pollio in his architectural treatise De Architectura.
+He described the log-based dwellings in Pontus.

 History

 Europe

 Construction with logs was described by Roman architect Vitruvius Pollio in his architectural treatise De Architectura.
 He noted that in Pontus in present-day northeastern Turkey, dwellings were constructed by laying logs horizontally overtop of each other and filling in the gaps with "chips and mud".

 Log cabin construction has its roots in Nordic and Eastern Europe.
 Although their precise origin is uncertain, the first log structures were probably being built in Northern Europe by the Bronze Age around 3500 BC.
 C. A. Weslager describes Europeans as having:

 The Finns were accomplished in building several forms of log housing, having different methods of corner timbering, and they utilized both round and hewn logs.
 Their log building had undergone an evolutionary process from the crude "pirtti"... a small gabled-roof cabin of round logs with an opening in the roof to vent smoke, to more sophisticated squared logs with interlocking double-notch joints, the timber extending beyond the corners.
 Log saunas or bathhouses of this type are still found in rural Finland.

 By stacking tree trunks one on top of another and overlapping the logs at the corners, people made the "log cabin".
 They developed interlocking corners by notching the logs at the ends, resulting in strong structures that were easier to make weather-tight by inserting moss or other soft material into the joints.
 As the original coniferous forest extended over the coldest parts of the world, there was a prime need to keep these cabins warm.
 The insulating properties of the solid wood were a great advantage over a timber frame construction covered with animal skins, felt, boards or shingles.
 Over the decades, increasingly complex joints were developed to ensure more weather tight joints between the logs, but the profiles were still largely based on the round log.

 A medieval log cabin was considered movable property, evidenced by the relocation of Espoo in 1557, where the buildings were disassembled, transported to a new location, and reassembled.
 It was also common to replace individual logs damaged by dry rot as necessary.

 The Wood Museum in Trondheim, Norway, displays fourteen different traditional profiles, but a basic form of log construction was used all over North Europe and Asia and later imported to America.